 “Much of the beauty that arises in art comes from the struggle an artist wages with his limited medium.”

-Although the exceptional raw materials give beauty and durability to her baskets, it is Marie’s patient touch that gives them their trademark strength.
-Marie often spends up to 45 hours sculpting a large basket.
-“When I make a basket”,she says, “I’m focused on making sure the coils are tight.
-It’s more time-consuming than open-stitch basketry, but it better expresses the designs that excite me.”
+Although these beautiful raw materials add beauty and durability to my baskets, it is patience that gives them their strength.
+I often spend up to 45 hours sculpting a large basket.
+When I make a basket, I’m focused on making sure the coils are tight.
+It’s more time-consuming than open-stitch basketry, but it better expresses the designs that excite me.

 Careful planning, attention, and devotion are worked into each stitch of my baskets.
 The result is beautiful, and tangible, works of art.